- London 020 7067 1500

 Direct Access Barristers

 In certain circumstances, members of the public can now instruct a direct access barrister at 25 Bedford Row to represent you in criminal and regulatory proceedings without first instructing a solicitor.
-This is called “Direct Access” or “Public Access” and can result in significant savings on the cost of the preparation of your case and its passage through court, without compromising the standard of service you receive.
+This is called “direct access” or “public access” and is governed by the Bar Standards Board’s Public Access Scheme.

 Direct Access Barristers FAQ